|

 2000 Metaphysical Vessels, Mobilia Gallery, Cambridge, Massachusetts

-1998 Sea Pieces, Contemporary Applied Arts, London
+1998 Sea Pieces, Contemporary Applied Arts, London, United Kingdom

-1995 Metaphysical Pots, Bellrive Museum
+1995 Metaphysical Pots, Bellrive Museum, Zurich, Switzerland

 1994-5 Order and Chaos, Bellas Artes, Santa Fe, New Mexico